chatox/networks-science-course/theory/README.md

 ### Before class

-* Watch the 13-minutes video on [preferential attachment](https://www.youtube.com/watch?v=gELshhLX12E) from a course on fractals and scaling at Stanford
+* :tv: Watch the 13-minutes video on [preferential attachment](https://www.youtube.com/watch?v=gELshhLX12E) from a course on fractals and scaling at Stanford

 ### During class